-Moving A WordPress Installation from Local Server To A Live Site (Import Tool Option)–
+Moving A WordPress Installation from localhost to live server (Import Tool Option)–

 This is not a recommended option through it works fine.
 This is applicable for those websites that are very lightweight and hardly have any extra functionality other than the theme files on the local server.